Example Walkthrough

 so knowing this ahead of time is valuable information.

-the scan.
-To do this, we run the cubids-purge
+To do this, we run the cubids purge command.

-text editor, as long as it is saved as plain text .txt
+as long as it is saved as plain text .txt.

 $ cat no_ped.txt